Texas Christian University

 Massive MIMO Systems

-Our work on massive MIMO is focused on overcoming several implementation issues for the massive MIMO technology — improving signal detection, design of robust user scheduling algorithms, mitigation of pilot contamination, and hardware architecture designs.
+Our work on massive MIMO is focused on overcoming several implementation issues for massive MIMO technology — improving signal detection, design of robust user scheduling algorithms, mitigation of pilot contamination, and hardware architecture designs.

-• Develop low complex and efficient algorithms and their hardware designs to address current challenges on signal detection, precoding, channel estimation, user scheduling, and pilot contamination.
+• Develop low-complex and efficient algorithms and their hardware designs to address current challenges on signal detection, precoding, channel estimation, user scheduling, and pilot contamination.

 • Explore the use of machine learning and deep learning algorithms for massive MIMO channel estimation to predict statistical channel characteristics for enhancing physical layer security.